jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-Admin/User clicks User list button
+→Admin/User clicks User list button

-System access database
+←System access database

- Displays new GUI with list of user and their status (online/offline)
+←Displays new GUI with list of user and their status (online/offline)

 ### Use Case 7: Send Message - Chatbox

-**_Related reqs:_ REQ 19, REQ 20, REQ 21, REQ 22**
+**_Related reqs:_** REQ 19, REQ 20, REQ 21, REQ 22

 **_Initiating actor:_** Any online user